yuvalmGS/gigaspaces-wiki-jekyll/xap97/deploying-onto-the-service-grid.markdown

 }
 {% endhighlight %}

-Since we are undeploying an Elastic Processing Unit, this will also terminate all the GSCs hosting the PU.
+Since we are un deploying an Elastic Processing Unit, this will also terminate all the GSCs hosting the PU.

-Running the deployment code from the command line is very convinient.
+Running the deployment code from the command line is very convenient.
 Rename the java file extension to groovy, and run it using the following command:

 {% inittab deckName2|top %}
 {% tabcontent Windows %}